Contents

 Key features:

-• Smart ticket classification, sentiment analysis, and priority routing
+• Smart classification, sentiment analysis, priority routing

-• HandsFree automation for end-to-end resolution of routine queries
+• HandsFree automation for end-to-end routine queries

-• AI-powered message summaries, suggested replies, and auto-translation
+• AI-powered summaries, suggested replies, auto-translation

 2. Zendesk